mcgonagle/kravernetes/index.md

 ---

+### Retzev - "Continuous Motion"

+**Retzev is a concept that urges the Krav Maga practitioner to utilize and harness the natural power in movement throughout both defensive and offensive initiatives within a self-defense technique(s).**

+---

 ### DevSecOps
 The purpose of *DevSecOps* is to integrate security controls and processes into the DevOps software development cycle, a process which is achieved by promoting the collaboration between security teams, development teams and operations teams.